-Be sure to have the database URI, username, and password available.

-- You need root user access on the DP Host to perform this task. - You must have the proper role to perform this task. - The PostgreSQL database must have been installed and properly configured for remote access. - A database must have been created. - A database user must have been created and assigned permissions for the new database.
+- PostgreSQL database is supported in this version.
+PostgreSQL can be used in two ways Embedded Database For non production/evaluation purposes and External Database For Production environments. - Be sure to have the database URI, username, and password available. - The PostgreSQL database server must have been installed and properly configured for remote access. - A database must have been created. - A database user must have been created and assigned permissions for the new database.

-1. Open the <installer\home>/config.env.sh file for editing.
+1. Open the <installer_home>/config.env.sh file for editing.